Tookmund/tookmund.github.io/_drafts/important-trailing-slash.md

 This leads to some unusual consequences.
-For example, if you have the following structure:
+For example, if you have the following structure (which will be used in all shell examples throughout this article):
 ```
 $ ls -la
 total 12